saumyarada/PrepAssistant/README.md

   `.env.example` (placeholder values) is tracked.
 If a real key is ever committed by accident, rotate it immediately and purge it from git history before pushing again.
-- **Pattern coverage is based on recent activity, not full history.**
+- **Pattern coverage and recommendations are based on recent activity, not full history.**
-  LeetCode's public API only exposes recent accepted submissions without authentication, so users who solved many problems long ago (with no recent activity) may see sparse pattern coverage that understates their actual experience.
+  LeetCode's public API only exposes recent accepted submissions without authentication, so users who solved many problems long ago (with no recent activity) may see sparse solved cards and pattern coverage that understates their actual experience.

 ## Roadmap